ajayvarma007789/musiclibrary/README.md

 # Music Library Management System

 ## Overview
 `musiclibrary` is a Java application for managing a music collection with database support.
-It allows users to add, update, delete, and search music records.
+It allows users to see music records.

 ## Features
 - Database integration
+- java implementation

 ## Requirements
 - Java 8 or higher